kevncobb/limed9/docroot/modules/contrib/maxlength/README.md

 # Installation

 Install the Maxlength module as you would normally install a contributed Drupal module.
 Read the [Installing Modules documentation page](https://www.drupal.org/node/1897420) for more information.

 # Configuration

 1. Navigate to Administration > Extend and enable the module.
-2. Navigate to Administration > Structure > Content types [Content type to edit] > Manage form display.
+2. Navigate to Administration > Structure > Content types [Content type to edit]
+3. Then Navigate to Content types > Manage form display.
-3. Select the contextual links icon for the desired field and enter the Maxlength.
-Update and save.
+4. Select the contextual links icon for the desired field and enter Maxlength.
+5. Update and save.

 For more information read the [Maxlength Documentation](https://www.drupal.org/docs/contributed-modules/maxlength).